 As outlined in our broader conversation on social value, establishing objectives beyond profit has a significant role to play in defining the future role of the construction industry.
 CSR looks at what the world ought to be and is a fundamental part of sustainable building and development.

 Stay with us as we continue our exploration into how the construction industry can build a better world.
-Next up in our Social Value series: Smart Construction.
+Next up in our Social Value series: Creating Social Value with Smart Construction.